lindavos-dot/hello_world/superpy/README.md

 superpy>main.py buy 'Plum', 4, 2, '2023-10-19'

-The command "sell" remove stock from the current stock file and sales file.
+The command "sell" remove stock from the current stock file and adds new sales to sales file.
 It takes four positional arguments: a string, integer, integer, string.
 So for example:

 superpy>main.py sell 'Apple', 4, 2, '2023-10-19'